Texas Legacy Support Networks is a unique blend of historian, organizer, and caretaker

 On April 29th, 2017, TLSN made intercollegiate athletic sports history.
 TLSN is the first private charitable and tax-exempt with the specific mission of offering temporary financial assistance to qualifying former Longhorn student-athletes, coaches, student managers, trainers, and their immediate families.
 Longhorn athletes who, through no fault of their own, have fallen through societal safety nets.

-The inspiration for the TLSN (Texas Legacy Support Network) mission started informally in 2004 and ended in a formal structure in 2017.
+The inspiration for the TLSN (Texas Legacy Support Network) mission began informally in 2004 and evolved into a formal structure by 2017.

 TLSN is not associated with the U.T.
 Athletics Department or any organization closely aligned with U.T.